 Anatomy Of An Above Ground Swimming Pool

-All above ground pools consist of: a wall, a track the wall sits in (top & bottom), connector plates (they connect the tracks), uprights (vertical columns), top-rails (self-explanatory), caps (cover where the top-rails come together), and hardware (screws)… That’s it!
-The thing that makes one pool better than another, is the quality or thickness of these items, specifically the wall, and the materials they are made from.
+Above-ground swimming pools include a wall, track the wall sits in (top & bottom), connector plates (they connect the tracks), uprights (vertical columns), top-rails (self-explanatory), caps (cover where the top-rails come together), and hardware (screws).
+That’s it!
+The thing that makes one pool better than another is the quality or thickness of these items, specifically the wall, and the materials used to develop these components.

-I prefer an all aluminum above ground pool versus any other.
+I prefer an all aluminum above ground pools versus any other.
 A close second would be a complete resin pool, with an aluminum wall.
 People get hung up on steel being stronger than aluminum.
-Steel is the last thing you want on an above ground pool.
+Iron (steel) is the last thing you want on an above ground pool.

-I have worked on pools for over 30 years, and I am working closely with a manufacturer to brand my own line of pools.
+I have worked on pools for over 30 years, and I am working closely with a manufacturer to brand my line of pools.
 My manufacturer is the maker of Buster Crabbe and Aquasport pools.
 They make all my “MGK Pools” (formally Mighty Pools) models for me.
-They know the pool manufacturing industry as good as anyone.
+They know the pool manufacturing industry as good as anyone and better than most.

 Above Ground Pool Walls

 No matter what swimming pool you buy, all above ground pool walls are made of Steel or Aluminum.
-“Resin Pools” do not have Resin walls, Resin pools have either a Steel, or Aluminum wall.
-I wrote an article reviewing above ground pools, my ratings are based on the strength, and durability of the wall.
+“Resin Pools” do not have Resin walls, Resin pools have either a Steel or Aluminum wall.
+I wrote an article reviewing above ground pools; Strength, and durability of the pool wall was the primary factor that went into rankings.

 - Thickness of the metal